 Private Web Apps and Services

-Enter the following information for the public web applications.
+Enter the following information for the private web applications.

 - Enter the IP Address / Domain Name of the application.